 After storing a device in the cold for a prolonged period of time, it is essential to give the device time to warm itself up.

 When selecting the appropriate module, it is necessary to understand the device’s expected primary application.
 The application will decide factors such as display type, environmental conditions, whether or not power consumption is a factor, and the balance between performance and cost.
 These factors can have an effect on the operation and storage temperature ranges for the device.

 Display types have a lot of variation.
-Choices like alphanumeric or graphic, human-machine interactive (HMI) and touchscreen capabilities, the width of the viewing angle, level of contrast ratios, types of backlighting, and liquid crystal alignment methods are often considered.
-For example, the twisted nematic LCD provides for the fastest response time at the lowest cost but cannot offer the highest contrast ratio or widest viewing angle.
+Choices like alphanumeric or graphic LCD, human-machine interactive LCD modules and touchscreen panels capabilities, the width of the viewing angle, level of contrast ratios, types of backlighting, and liquid crystal alignment methods are often considered.
+For example, the twisted nematic LCD provides for the fastest response time at the lowest cost, but cannot offer the highest contrast ratio or widest viewing angle.

 Environment-based factors must consider things besides the obvious temperature like UV exposure and humidity/moisture, as they all are necessary in finding the perfect fit extreme temperature LCD module.

 Besides the LCD modules, recent new products have opened doors in wide temperature range displays, such as OLED displays.
 OLED displays offer better displays in regard to contrast, brightness, response times, viewing angles, and even power consumption in comparison to traditional LCD displays.

 These benefits, in addition to its ability to achieve a wide temperature range, provide more options for consumers in search of high quality displays for extreme climates.